Harvey the Rabbit returns to Oakland Coliseum

 "He is going to be delivering the ceremonial first pitch ball every game, and hopefully Major League Baseball will allow Harvey to roll out and deliver the actual game balls to the umpires between innings," said Smith.

-Harvey is made of plaster.
-It took a local artist more than 100 hours to carve and create the motorized version.
+It took a local artist more than 100 hours to carve and create Harvey 2.0.

 "I think fans, kids especially, are going to love Harvey," said Smith, who added that Stomper, the team mascot, is not going away.